FWeinb/tlkio-bot/README.md

-  description : 'Say Hi', // Just a short description usage       : 'hi',     // How to use this plugin activate    : true,     // If plugin should be activated or not
+  description : 'Say Hi', // Just a short description usage       : 'hi',     // How to use this plugin activate    : false,     // If plugin should be activated or not alway true if ommited

   register : function(client, plugins){

     // Register a command
     client.registerCommand('hi', function(message){
       // Reply
-      client.say('@'+message.fromUser.nickname+' Hi');
+      client.say('@'+message.fromUser.name+' Hi');
     });

   }